Troubles immunity only for those who co-operate with information retrieval body

 It is described as being aimed at providing better outcomes for victims, survivors and veterans.

-Details outlined in the Queen’s speech revealed the focus remains on ending what the Government terms the “cycle of investigations that has failed both victims and veterans”.
+Details outlined following the Queen’s speech revealed the focus remains on ending what the Government terms the “cycle of investigations that has failed both victims and veterans”.

 However, immunity for individuals is proposed to depend on their co-operation with a new Independent Commission for Reconciliation and Information Recovery.